 - If the Navigation menu on the left is not open, select it and click Script Configuration to open the Script Path page.

-- Complete the required fields using the values detailed herein and then click Save.
+- Complete the required fields and click Save.

 Script Configuration fields

 - Enable script - Select this check box to enable the remaining fields.
-This allows you to enter a script that will be executed each time a layered image is published.
+This allows you to enter a script to be run each time a layered image is published.

-- Script Agent - The agent machine where the scripts will be located and executed from.
+- Script Agent - The agent machine where the scripts are to be located and run.

 Other Script Configuration values

-Powershell variables - When the script is executed the following variables will be set and can be used in the powershell script:
+PowerShell variables - When the script is run, the following variables are set and can be used in the PowerShell script:

 |Value||Applies to connector types||Value determined by which code||Description|

 |connectorCfgName||Common||Common||The name of the connector configuration that the script configuration is associated with.|